What is the Quick Ratio?

 Quick Ratio Analysis

 It is generally considered that current assets are readily convertible to cash.
-However, inventory can sometimes be difficult to convert and so is excluded from current assets when calculating the quick ratio.
+However, inventory can sometimes be difficult to convert and so is excluded from current assets when calculating the ratio.
 What the quick asset ratio shows is the ability of the business to generate enough cash to repay its current liabilities should they all be demanded at once when the business does not have the ability or time to sell its inventory.

-It example 1 above the quick ratio is 1.30 which means that for every 1 the business owes it can quickly generate 1.30 in cash to make payment.
+It example 1 above the ratio is 1.30 which means that for every 1 the business owes it can quickly generate 1.30 in cash to make payment.

-In example 2 above the quick ratio is 0.69 and the business is only able to generate cash of 0.69 for every 1 it owes.
+In example 2 above the ratio is 0.69 and the business is only able to generate cash of 0.69 for every 1 it owes.
 Clearly in the unlikely event of all current liabilities being demanded at the same time the business would be unable to make payment.

 An increasing quick ratio over time indicates that the business is either tying up more and more money in account receivables, which might indicate a lack of efficiency in debt collection, or it is paying its suppliers and reducing accounts payable too quickly.